Cblock7/README-Generator/README.md

 # README-Generator
 ## Description
 > This application will generate a readme.md file for the user by answering questions in the terminal.
+This readme was generated using this application!
+![./readme-generator-ss.jpg]

 ## Table of Contents
 1. [Installation](#installation)